grizzie17/Mower/README.md

 Setup must be very simple.

 Essentially we want the setup to be a very short two step process.
-First is positioning a `base-station` in the yard.
+First is positioning a reference antenna in the yard.
 Second is identifying the boundaries of the yard.
+That should really be it for first setup.

-#### Base Station ####
+#### Yard-Anchor ####

-The customer should identify the position of a `base-station` that anchors the cutting system to the yard.
-The `base-station` should be in a consistent position for every time the lawnmower(s) cut the yard.
+The afore mentioned *reference antenna* is known as the `yard-anchor` in the `Cutter` project.
+As the name implies, the `yard-anchor` provides a logical origin (or anchor) for the `cutter`.
+This station MUST be placed in a consistent position every time the `mowers` are used to cut the yard.

-The `base-station` should be allowed to be either permanently mounted or positioned over a yard monument.
+The `yard-anchor` should be allowed to be either permanently mounted or positioned over a yard monument.

 The next step is to identify the limits of cutting.